About Knowledge Web, LLC

 - Interface between project science and engineering teams

-- Proposal development, authoring and editing
+- Proposal development, authoring, editing, and reviewing

 - Project review and presentation development

 - Public presentation and speaking

 Opher Ganel brings to bear over 27 years experience ranging from theoretical physics to experimental physics, from instrument management to systems engineering, and from capture management and writing science proposals to authoring, editing and reviewing engineering service contract proposals, technical reports, notes, and presentations.
 Dr. Ganel has worked as a member and leader of teams of scientists, students, engineers, technicians, artists, and managers from around the world on four continents.
 His unfailing commitment is always to the success of the team, without undue concern to who gets personal credit.
 As a team leader, Dr. Ganel’s philosophy is that praise should be made public, while corrections are best handled one-on-one with the relevant individual.